Trump commemorates Holocaust after a series of missteps

-Washington (CNN)President Donald Trump, after a series of administration missteps on the Holocaust and Jewish history, spoke at the United States Holocaust Memorial Museum's National Days of Remembrance Tuesday at the United States Capitol.
+Washington (CNN)President Donald Trump, after a series of administration missteps on the Holocaust and Jewish history, decried anti-Semitism at the United States Holocaust Memorial Museum's National Days of Remembrance Tuesday at the United States Capitol, promising the audience he will "confront anti-Semitism."

 "I am deeply moved to stand beside people who survived history's darkest hour.
 Your cherished presence transforms this place into a sacred gathering," Trump said, reading from prepared remarks.